wso2/docs-updates/en/docs/updates/faq.md

 ### Can I get WSO2 Updates free?

-You can use a trial subscription for 90 days.
+You can use a trial subscription for 6 months.

 Find out more about [WSO2 Subscriptions](https://wso2.com/subscription/)